 No lease will be for less than 90 days.
 Short-term lease arrangements, such as but not limited to VRBO and Airbnb, are not permitted.

 All leases must be in writing.

+The Owner is responsible for providing the tenants with copies of the Declaration and any rules and regulations and for ensuring that the tenant complies with the provisions of such documents.
+The Owner will be responsible for the actions of the tenants.

+The Owner is responsible for providing the Association with valid off-site contact information if the Owner leases the Lot.

 Easements.

 Section 111.
-Declarant, its successors and assigns, reserved perpetual, alienable, divisible and releasable easements and the right from time to time to grant such easements to others over, under, in and across.
+Declarant, for itself and its successors and assigns, reserved perpetual, alienable, divisible and releasable easements and the right from time to time to grant such easements to others over, under, in and across.

 each of the five (5’) foot strips along and adjoining the side boundary lines of each lot